-The AD7652 uses three sets of power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/output interface supply OVDD.
-The OVDD supply allows direct interface with any logic working between 2.7 V and DVDD + 0.3 V. To reduce the number of supplies needed, the digital core (DVDD) can be supplied through a simple RC filter from the analog supply as shown in Figure 5.
-The

-AD7652 is independent of power supply sequencing, once OVDD does not exceed DVDD by more than 0.3V, and thus free from supply voltage induced latchup.
+The AD7664 uses three sets of power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/output interface supply OVDD.
+The OVDD supply allows direct interface with any logic working between 2.7 V and 5.25 V. To reduce the number of supplies needed, the digital core (DVDD) can be supplied through a simple RC filter from the analog supply as shown in Figure 5.
+The AD7664 is independent of power supply sequencing and thus free from supply voltage induced latchup.
+Additionally, it is very insensitive to power supply variations over a wide frequency range as shown in Figure 9.

-POWER DISSIPATION Vs. THROUGHPUT
+POWER DISSIPATION VS. THROUGHPUT

 Operating currents are very low during the acquisition phase, which allows a significant power saving when the conversion rate is reduced as shown in Figure 10.
 This power saving depends on the mode used.
-The AD7652 automatically reduces its power consumption at the end of each conversion phase.
-This feature makes the AD7652 ideal for very low power battery applications.
-It should be noted that the digital interface and reference remains active even during the acquisition phase.
-To reduce the operating digital supply currents even further, the digital inputs need to be driven close to the power supply rails (i.e., DVDD or DGND) and OVDD should not exceed DVDD by more than 0.3V.
+In impulse mode, the AD7664 automatically reduces its power consumption at the end of each conversion phase.
+This feature makes the AD7664 ideal for very low power battery applications.
+It should be noted that the digital interface remains active even during the acquisition phase.
+To reduce the operating digital supply currents even further, the digital inputs need to be driven close to the power supply rails (i.e., DVDD or DGND for all inputs except EXT/INT, INVSYNC, INVSCLK, RDC/SDIN, and OVDD or OGND for these last four inputs).